Everything You Need for Sparkling Floors: Tools and Solutions

 There are three types of brooms: corn, push, and synthetic:

-The natural bristles in corn brooms are what makes them an all-in-one solution for the sweeping tasks around the house.
+The natural bristles in corn brooms make them an all-in-one solution for the sweeping tasks around the house.
 When you combine a corn broom with a dustpan, there is nothing that can stop you.
-Thanks to their bristles, corn brooms do a great job when cleaning areas which are known to hold dirt, such as concrete or brick surfaces.
+Thanks to their bristles, corn brooms do an outstanding job when cleaning areas that hold dirt, such as concrete or brick surfaces.
 Also, they are flexible enough to clean corners and tight spaces.

-Tip: When your broom starts ageing, trim the bristles an inch to restore their initial state.
+Tip: When your broom ages, trim the bristles an inch to restore their initial state.

 Push brooms are made from synthetic bristles grouped into a wide flat base.